-- The packet is recognised as one which is TO BE IGNORED. - The packet MATCHES IN BOTH DIRECTIONS.
+- The packet is recognised as one which is TO BE IGNORED. - The packet would MATCH IN EITHER DIRECTION.
 One situation in which this could happen would be a rule set which matches flows within network X (Source = X, Dest = X) but specifies that flows are to be created for each subnet within network X, say subnets y and z.
-If, for example a packet is seen for y->z, the meter must check that flow z->y is not already current before creating y->z.

-- RFC 2063 - The packet MATCHES IN ONE DIRECTION ONLY.
+If, for example a packet is seen for y-z, the meter must check that flow z->y is not already current before creating y->z. - The packet MATCHES IN ONE DIRECTION ONLY.
 If its flow is already current, its forward or reverse counters are incremented.
 Otherwise it is added to the flow table and then counted.